mtgjson/mtgjson4-website/docs/faq/README.md

 # Frequently Asked Questions

 Here is a list of frequently asked questions from our users since some data can be nuanced.
+For a quick, accessible guide, check out the [Getting Started](/faq/getting-started/).

+## Common Questions

 [[toc]]